Who Blocked Me on Twitter? Manual Ways & X Block Checkers

 By blocking someone on Twitter, you can stop them from communicating with you.
 Twitter also helps people connect, but blocking limits interactions.
 It allows users to avoid unwanted Twitter engagement rates.

 Another way to check is by asking a friend to search for the profile.
 If they can’t see the tweets, you might be blocked.
-If someone blocked you, you won’t find them in search.
+If someone has blocked you, you won’t find them in search results.
 They also can’t interact with you on the platform.

 They can then not watch your tweets, follow you, or send you messages.
 It prevents them from tagging you in posts and bans them from your followers.
 Try to follow them, and you’ll see that you can’t indicate that those users have blocked you.